huggingface/datasets/README.md

 Now the best introduction to `nlp` is to follow the tutorial in Google Colab which is here:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/huggingface/nlp/blob/master/notebooks/Overview.ipynb)

+# Disclaimers

+Similarly to Tensorflow Dataset, `nlp` is a utility library that downloads and prepares public datasets.
+We do not host or distribute these datasets, vouch for their quality or fairness, or claim that you have license to use the dataset.
+It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.

+If you're a dataset owner and wish to update any part of it (description, citation, etc.), or do not want your dataset to be included in this library, please get in touch through a GitHub issue.
+Thanks for your contribution to the ML community!

+If you're interested in learning more about responsible AI practices, including fairness, please see Google AI's Responsible AI Practices.